 Students who complete the ELI do not need a TOEFL score to enter Liberty University’s undergraduate programs.
 Click here to learn more about undergraduate admissions!

-However, students applying for Liberty University’s graduate programs will need to submit a TOEFL score of 80 in order to be accepted.
+However, students applying for Liberty University’s graduate programs will need to submit a TOEFL score of 80 or an equivalent score on the iTEP in order to be accepted.
 Click here to learn more about graduate admissions!

 Students in level 4 of the Academic Prep Program qualify for our Undergraduate Bridge program.
 The Bridge program allows Liberty students to begin taking undergraduate classes for credit while they are still enrolled in the ELI.

 English language online courses give you the opportunity to take courses and earn a certificate from the Liberty University English Language Institute from wherever you are.

 A course in which students use the extensive reading approach to language learning.
 Course will include background theory of the method, reading strategies and vocabulary development, and bridges between reading and other language skills.

 A content course for Intermediate students in the English novel, focusing on fiction for three required novels, one play and one novel of choice at the appropriate reading level from an approved list.
 This course also focuses on increasing the student’s reading speed.
 Students will read, discuss, listen to lectures and write about the assigned literature.